 This subject will expose the students with basic electronic devices.
-It provides a depth study on the concept of PN junction, operation and characteristics of the diode.
-The students will be emphasized to Half wave rectifiers, Full wave rectifiers, Power Supply Filter and Regulators, Clipper and Clamper Diode circuits and Voltage Multipliers.
-The students also will learn about the special-purpose of zener diode in terms of its characteristics and applications.
-Bipolar Junction Transistors (BJTs) and various types of Field-Effect

-Transistor which are Junction Field-Effect Transistor (JFET) and the Metal Oxide Semiconductor Field-Effect Transistor (MOSFET) will be introduced in this course as well.
+It provides a depth study on the concept of PN iunction, operation and characteristics of the diode.
+The students will be emphasized to half wave rectifiers, Full wave rectifiers, Power Supply Filter and Regulators, Clipper and Clamper Diode circuits and Voltage Multipliers.
+The students also will learn about the specialpurpose of zener diode in terms of its characteristics and applications.
+Bipolar Junction Transistors (BJTs) and various types of Field-Effect Transistor which are Junction Field-Effect Transistor (JFET) and the Metal Oxide Semiconductor Field-Effect Transistor (MOSFET) will be introduced in this course as well.
 Basic theories, principles and practical are stressed in this course.

-- CO1: Ability to explain and describe the fundamental concepts of electronic devices.. - CO2: Ability to explain and calculate the basic operations of electronic devices such as diode, BJT and various types of FET - CO3: Ability to calculate and analyze the basic biasing circuits using datasheet.
+- CO1:Ability to explain and differentiate the fundamental concepts of electronic devices. - CO2:Ability to analyze the basic operations of electronic devices such as diode, BJT and various types of FET. - CO3:Ability to calculate and analyze the basic biasing circuits using datasheet.

-- Neamen Donald A., Microelectronics :Circuit Analysis and Design.
+- 1. Neamen Donald A. (2010).
+Microelectronics :Circuit Analysis and Design.
 4th ed.
-McGraw Hill, 2010. - Robert L. Boleystad, Electronic Devices and Circuit Theory.
+McGraw Hill, Int.
+Ed. - Robert L. Boleystad.
+(2009).
+Electronic Devices and Circuit Theory.
 10th ed.
+Prentice Hall.

-Prentice Hall, 2009. - T. Robert Paynter, Introductory Electronic Devices and Circuits.
+- T. Robert Paynter.
+(2009).
+Introductory Electronic Devices and Circuits.
 10th ed.
-Prentice Hall.
-2009. - Adel S.Sedra, Kenneth C. Smith, Microelectronic Circuit, 6th Ed., Oxford University Press, 2009.
+Prentice Hall. - Puspa Inayat Khalid, Rubita Sudirman, Siti Hawa Ruslan.
+(2001).
+Modul Pengajaran Elektronik 1.
+Edisi ke-3.